 Silken Windhounds are built for running and require daily exercise to stay happy and healthy.
 They need at least one long walk and a good run at the dog park each day to keep them satisfied.

-Suggestion: Irish Wolfhound Mix Great Dane
+See what others are reading: Irish Wolfhound Great Dane Mix

 Their high prey drive means they can be prone to chasing small animals, so it's essential to provide them with a secure and fenced-in outdoor space.
 They can slip out of regular collars, so martingale collars are recommended.